• Skip to main content

 • Find A Doctor

-Home / Longevity / Healthy Aging / Ron Cephas Jones: “Everybody Has Their Time”
+Home / Lifestyle / Celebrity Passing / Emmy-Winning Actor Ron Cephas Jones Gone at 66: “Everybody Has Their Time”

-If you don’t know Ron Cephas Jones’s name, you probably know his face.
-If not, maybe you know his goatee.
-Recently, Jones has had roles on USA’s Mr. Robot (R.I.P.
-Romero), Netflix’s Luke Cage and NBC’s breakout hit show This Is Us.
+If you weren't familiar with his name, you probably knew his face.
+Jones had groundbreaking roles on USA's Mr. Robot (R.I.P.
+Romero), Netflix's Luke Cage and NBC's breakout hit show This Is Us.

 Both This Is Us and Jones are receiving critical-acclaim for the realness of his character and how he comes across on screen.
-But this is nothing new for the now 60-year-old veteran actor.
-He’s a theater veteran and has had supporting roles in literally hundreds of your favorite shows.
-So how has been able to do it for over 30 years?
-Jones explains it below:
+But this was nothing new for the veteran veteran actor.
+He was a theater veteran and has had supporting roles in literally hundreds of your favorite shows.
+In a 2017 interview, Jones explained how he was able to thrive in the business for so many years:

 "I start with what's on the page and try not to get ahead of myself with what he should be feeling or what he should be doing and really staying in the present and focusing on what's on the page," confesses Jones.
 "And then of course, the dialogue among myself, the writer, and the director, trying to figure out where we want him to go, and his emotional arc and what-have-you.
 From just my own experiences with friends and family members, I try to draw on what different people are going through with difficult health problems and in my own life, and all the family connections that could be exploring that and drawing on that.
 But mostly, waiting to see what the script offers, what the words tell you, that inevitably gets you to where you need to be."